 No PFAS were found at Well 8 in 2022.
-The Wisconsin Department of Natural Resources adopted drinking water standards for PFOA & PFOS set at 70 ppt.
-In April 2024, the US Environmental Protection Agency published final federal MCLs that were set at 4 ppt.
-Our website, madisonwater.org, has more detailed information about PFAS in water.
+In April 2024, the US Environmental Protection Agency (EPA) published final MCLs for six PFAS.
+Our website, madisonwater.org, has more detailed information about PFAS in drinking water and previous PFAS test results for this well.